Electricity policy of Ontario

 The electricity policy of Ontario refers to plans, legislation, incentives, guidelines, and policy processes put in place by the Government of the Province of Ontario, Canada, to address issues of electricity production, distribution, and consumption.
 Policymaking in the electricity sector involves economic, social, and environmental considerations.
 Ontario's electricity supply outlook is projected to deteriorate in the near future due to increasing demand, aging electricity supply infrastructure, and political commitments, particularly the phase-out of coal-fired generation.
 Policymakers are presented with a range of policy choices in addressing the situation, both in terms of overall system design and structure, and specific electricity generating technologies.

 Ontario finds itself faced with choices that define energy policy debates throughout the western world: the role of markets vs. centralized planning and what Amory Lovins has termed "hard" versus "soft energy paths"; i.e. continued reliance on large, centralized generation, particularly nuclear and coal, or moving towards decentralized technologies, including energy efficiency and low impact renewables.
-As such, how Ontario electricity policy evolves in the near future will be of relevance to other jurisdictions facing similar options or challenges.

 As of December 2021 the capacity of 18,958 MW is divided up as 30.5% Nuclear, 39.5% Hydro-electric, 1% Biomass, 0.25% Solar, 25.5% Gas.(remainder unspecified).
 Coal use was phased out in 2014 (1st jurisdiction in North America).